MatteoIorio11/IRS/lab4/report.md

 ```

 ### Random Walking
-For this task I have decided to implement a new version for the *random walking*, my new version works with this logic:
+For this task the robot uses a new version for the *random walking*, this new version works using this logic:
 1. Choose a direction (left, right), the angle is choosen by using a random boolean, if it is true then the robot turns left otherwise it turns right;
 2. Choose a number of steps to do in a direction;
 3. Walk until the number of steps done is equal to the number of total steps to do, then start again on the point number 1.